Mykrobe-tools/mykrobe-atlas/docs/coding-standards.md

 ```
 // bad
-import * as MetadataActions from 'actions/MetadataActions';
+import * as Example from 'example/Example';

 // good
-import * as MetadataActions from '../../actions/MetadataActions';
+import * as Example from '../../example/Example';
 ```

 ## CSS